|The MIAA Modifications and Guidelines are listed below with LHS Additional clarifying statements.|

 - Make Profile

-- Take COVID-19 Screening DAILY
+- Take COVID-19 Screening DAILY prior to practices and contests

 Any Questions/problems please contact Ashley Mourao @ email@example.com